gizmolab10/seriouslythink.com/advanced/parent.md

-# Parent / Child Tweaks
+# Parents

-Sometimes a subordinate [child] idea may seem more inclusive than its parent.
+Sometimes a child idea may strike you as more inclusive than its parent.
 With a single command you can swap them.
-Select the subordinate idea …
+Select the subordinate idea (as below)...

 ![[parent.png]]

-… and **tap the T key**.
+… and **tap the T key** to swap it with its parent.
+Afterward the parent idea will be selected and occupy the same position in the map, with the former child idea as its current parent (as below). **Tap T again** to restore the original relationship (as above).

 ![[parent swap.png]]

-**Tap T again** to restore the original relationship.

 Sometimes the subordinate idea adds an unnecessary level.
 You can combine it with its parent with a single command.
-Again, select the subordinate idea, **hold the COMMAND key down and tap the D key**.
-The combined idea will begin editing with the former subordinate text selected.
+Again, select the subordinate idea (as above), **hold the COMMAND key down and tap the D key**.
+Seriously will begin editing the combined idea with the former child text selected (as below).

 ![[parent combine.png]]

 Sometimes part of an idea makes more sense subordinated.
-To do this, select that part, as in “combined,” immediately above, **hold the COMMAND key down and tap the D key**.
-The new subordinate idea will show as bing edited with all text selected.
+To do this, select that part (as above), then **hold the COMMAND key down and tap the D key**.
+The new subordinate idea will show as bing edited with its text selected (as below). **Hold the COMMAND key down and tap the D key, again**, to restore the former state (as above).

 ![[child again.png]]

-**Hold the COMMAND key down and tap the D key, again**, to restore the former set of ideas (“combined”) and editing state.